/

 Hardware: Sky kit, NOW branding

 New customers are now clearly stepping into Sky’s hardware ecosystem.
-The standard setup is the regular Sky Broadband Hub, while the optional Sky WiFi Max add-on gives you stronger in-home features such as device priority, parental controls, advanced security alerts and mobile data backup for outages.
+The standard setup uses a Sky Hub loaned at no cost while you subscribe, and the optional Sky WiFi Max add-on gives you stronger in-home features such as device priority, parental controls, advanced security alerts, engineer support and mobile data backup for outages.

 That is useful, but it also sums up the modern NOW Broadband experience quite neatly.
 The basic product is good enough, while the nicer bits live one step up the ladder.